 The Minnesota Department of Health (MDH), local health departments, vaccine providers, and community partners are working together to provide local community vaccination opportunities.
 Community vaccination events bring vaccines to people who would otherwise have a hard time getting vaccinated.

-Limited funding will be available to support costs for community groups selected to partner on community vaccination events.
-The roles and responsibilities of community partners will depend on community need, but may include the duties listed below.
+The roles and responsibilities of community partners will depend on community need but may include the duties listed below.

 Roles and responsibilities